rizdaprasetya/mt-alt-doc/en/other/faq/technical.md

 ### I want to use credit card BIN specific promo campaign.
 How should I implement this?
 You have to use `whitelist_bins` for BIN-specific promo.
 The customer can pay with the whitelisted card only.
 The customer cannot use other cards or banks that are not in `whitelist-bins`.

 It is recommended to have separate payment flow (or separate payment button, check boxes, and so on) for BIN specific promo.
 You do not have to use different `buttons` to separate payment flow.
 UX-wise you can make it as check boxes for customers to select.
-For example, "I want to pay with < BIN specific promo > " check box.
+For example, "I want to pay with {the promo name}" check box.
 It should give the information to the merchant backend that the customers want to pay with BIN specific promo.
 The merchant backend sends the `whitelist_bins` accordingly.

 ### I want to use payment method specific promo campaign.
 How should I implement this?